ppouwx/jailw1n/README.md

 ## Info
-bakew1n runs bakera1n jailbreak for your idevice, which running ios 15.x-17.x beta 1 on Windows machine.
+jailw1n runs jailbreak for your idevice, which running ios 15.x-16.x on Windows machine.

 - This tool easily running on Windows (thanks to [mineek](github.com/mineek) for [openra1n](github.com/mineek/openra1n) code) without any LiveUSB, Linux and more, more...
-- This tool running [bakera1n](github.com/dora2-iOS/bakera1n), which created by [dora2ios](github.com/dora2-iOS).
+- This tool running [bakera1n](github.com/dora2-iOS/bakera1n), which created by [dora2ios](github.com/dora2-iOS), or palera1n which created by [palera1n team](https://github.com/palera1n/palera1n).
 - This tool will create ONLY rootless jailbreak.

 ## Requirements